protonpass/ios-pass/README.md

 If you don't have this tool installed please refer to the following link to set it up: [Sourcery](https://github.com/krzysztofzablocki/Sourcery)
 The configuration for this tool can be found in the `.sourcery.yml` file.
-At the moment the configuration only take into account iOSTests but it could be extended to take into account dependencies in the near futur.
+At the moment the configuration only take into account iOSTests but it could be extended to take into account dependencies in the near future.

 **To Generate the mocks** please follow these instructions:
 - First you need to annotate your protocol like following: